neu-se/zeugma/data/README.md

 This row indicates that a child for `Rhino` created using `Linked` crossover had an inheritance rate of `0.817073` and was not a hybrid.
 There are 1,000 rows for each crossover operator for each subject.
-We used these entries to compute the heritability metrics for the crossover operators.
+This dataset was used to create "Table 2: Heritability Metrics".

-The file ``saved_inputs.csv`` contains data about the number of inputs that were saved to the corpus of campaigns for Zeugma-X.
+The file ``saved.csv`` contains data about the number of inputs that were saved to the corpus of campaigns for Zeugma-X.
 Each row indicates the identifier of the campaign, the subject the campaign was performed on, the total number of inputs saved over the full 3 hours of the campaign, and the number of inputs saved in the first 5 minutes of the campaign.